tin-feather/TinFeather/posts/on-the-idea-of-the-tin-feather/index.rst

 It should be noted that this took place knowing the neologism "surveillance capitalism" but in ignorance of its author or the seriousness of the issues that that practice implies.
-Personal resentment and indignation were enough to intitiate action leading me to put words to paper -- more literally, bytes into files.
+Personal resentment and indignation were enough to initiate action leading me to put words to paper -- more literally, bytes into files.

 A few thousand words later, though, |I| realized that a more important "good" could be achieved through Tin Feathers than simply a joke with a jag.
 Raising awareness of a problem is important.
-However, successful wide-spread adoption of the Tin Feather as an icon protesting surveillance capitalism and invasive data harvesting amongst the programmer community would be more.
+However, successful wide-spread adoption of the Tin Feather as an icon protesting surveillance capitalism and invasive data harvesting among the programmer community would be more.
 It would be a proof of concept to that same community of a way to come together to effect social change. |I| write of this elsewhere in more detail; let me simply state here that the software industry has a collection of techniques that could